Staking

 - Stake requirements — System providers must maintain 600,000 CHR per node (with at least 60,000 CHR self-staked), while node providers must hold 300,000 CHR per node (30,000 CHR self-staked).
 Delegations can cover the remainder.

 - Self vs. delegated stake — Self-stake always lives on Chromia Mainnet and signals the operator's commitment.
-Delegated stake can arrive as native, ERC-20, or BEP-20 CHR and helps providers satisfy the total requirement.
+Delegated stake comes from native CHR and helps providers satisfy the total requirement.

 - Operational keys — Providers manage a provider key pair for voting/signing proposals plus individual node key pairs for block production and identification.